Serving

 Soy Sauce

 1. Scale and clean FISH.
-Make shallowly diagonal cuts on both sides about 3/4 inch apart.
+Make shallow diagonal cuts on both sides, just through the skin, three or four depending on fish shape and about 3/4 inch apart.
 Rub the Fish inside and out with SALT.

 2. Peel GINGER as needed and slice thin.
 Cut the slices into thin slivers.
 Crush SCALLIONS moderately with your kitchen mallet and cut into 1 inch lengths.
 Mix with Ginger.

-3. Stuff Fish with 1/2 the Ginger / Scallion mix and set out on the dish it will be steamed in, which should be 3/4 inch to 1 inch deep.
+3. Stuff Fish with 1/2 the Ginger / Scallion mix.
+Set it out on the dish it will be steamed in, which should be 3/4 inch to 1 inch deep.

-4. Sprinkle fish with SOY SAUCE, then SESAME OIL, then spread the rest of the Ginger / Scallion mix over the fish.
+4. Sprinkle fish with SOY SAUCE, then SESAME OIL.
+Spread the rest of the Ginger / Scallion mix over the fish.
 Let marinade at room temperature for 20 minutes or in the refirgerator for 1 to 2 hours if you're working ahead.

-6. Sprinkle the RICE WINE around the fish and place the dish in the steamer (Note-2).
+1. Sprinkle the RICE WINE around the fish and place the dish in the steamer (see Photos).
 Make sure it's level so the sauce is well distributed.
-Bring the water to a boil with the steamer open, then cover and steam at a moderate boil for about 20 minutes.
+Bring the water to a boil with the steamer open.
+Important: this limits the amount of water that condenses into the dish.
+Once it's boiling well, cover tightly and steam at a moderate boil for about 20 minutes.

-7. Serve in the steaming dish with the sauce that has been produced there, or serve on separate dishes and ladle sauce over.
+2. Serve in the steaming dish with the sauce that has been produced there, or serve on separate dishes and ladle sauce over.
+You can remove the ginger and scallions if you wish, they are not eaten.

 NOTES:

-1. Fish: steamed whole or head removed to fit your steamer.
+1. Fish: Weight given is for a Pompano, before cleaning and with head on.
+Use your own best judgement for other fish, and whether they are steamed with head on or off.
+Basically, they have to fit in the steamer.
 Select a fish with little to moderate skin shrinkage for most attractive results.
 Fillets are also steamed by this method.
-My favorite is Pompano (photo) but I've also made it with a pair of individual size sea bass and golden thread.
-The shown pompano was 1-1/4 pounds. beyond 1-1/2 pounds you'd probably need to remove the head or tail.
+My favorite is Pompano (photo), which has no skin shrink at all, but I've also made it with a pair of individual size sea bass, golden thread and others.
+The shown pompano was 1 pound. beyond 1-1/2 pounds you'd probably need to remove the head and/or tail.

-2. Steamer: A wok with a low steamer grid and a high domed cover is perfect for this.
+3. Steamer: A wok with a low steamer grid and a high domed cover is perfect for this.
+See Photos.